About Our Website

-Steve Alexander has been photographing the crop circles for twenty years.
+Steve Alexander has been photographing the crop circles for almost 30 years.
 During that time he and Karen have provided an important service to the crop circle world by supplying professional quality photographic imagery of the circles to researchers, the media and the general public.
 Since 1999 they have produced an annual Year Book showcasing the very best formations of each year along with a written commentary researched by Karen Alexander.
 The Crop Circle Year Book books are beautifully produced and they contain some of the best crop circle photography you will find anywhere.
-They are self-published, in small numbers and are not widely available, many consider them to be the most important crop circle documents available.
+They are self-published, in small numbers and are not widely available.
 To keep up with the latest circles as they happen you can subscribe to our free newsletter.
 We will send you information and pictures of the latest UK circles as soon as they happen directly to your inbox along with special offers from our online shop.
-You can also access the latest pictures/videos via our image library where you can browse our extensive archive of images for free.

 More About Us